issalig/cpc/doc/usifac2-developer-guide.md

 - CLC4 = NOT(OR(OR(CLC1,CLC2,CLC5),AND(CLC5,CLC3))) #Enable PIC
 - CLC5 = AND(/IORQ, M1, /A10, A5) #FDC

-The definitions of the CLC are found in the .gcb files from https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACCGyppKnn29U_gbG_hE6eUa/PIC%2018F47Q10/18f47q10_5_gcb_source.zip
+The definitions of the CLCs are found in the .gcb files from https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACCGyppKnn29U_gbG_hE6eUa/PIC%2018F47Q10/18f47q10_5_gcb_source.zip

 - PPS stands for Peripheral Pin Setup and assigns pins to CLC inputs.
 - POL inverts output if necessary